 Pinecrest focuses on the whole child.
 Our positive social and emotional environment reinforces basic values such as honesty, integrity, respect for others and an appreciation for diversity and encourages family involvement in the school experience.
 Our K- 6 students regularly practice mindfulness techniques to learn to relax their bodies and focus their minds.
 Pinecrest also believes that movement matters, too, and K-6 students have recess every day and physical education four times per week.

 K-6 students also have enrichment classes during the school week.
 Enrichment classes are taught by dedicated enrichment teachers and are included with tuition.
-K-6 students enjoy four sessions a week of STEAM classes; four sessions a week of physical education, three sessions a week of Creative Movement and one session a week each of coding and music.
+K-6 students enjoy five sessions a week of STEAM classes; four sessions a week of physical education, three sessions a week of Creative Movement and one session a week each of yoga, mindfulness, and music.

 PREPARING FOR A TECHNOLOGY-DRIVEN FUTURE

-Field trips and special in-house presentations are an important part of the K-6 curriculum.
-Students typically visit local nature centers, science centers, Smithsonian institutions, George Mason University and the Kennedy Center for age-appropriate presentations and more.
+Field trips and special in-house presentations can play an important part of the K-6 curriculum.
+Students typically visit local nature centers, science centers, Smithsonian institutions, and more for age-appropriate and curriculum-based experiences.

 Does Pinecrest require an entrance exam for rising K-6 applicants?

 Pinecrest does not require a test of any kind to gain admission.
 Admission decisions are based on a teacher recommendation, school records (not applicable to rising kindergartners) and a prospective student assessment to Pinecrest School.

 Is kindergarten half-day or full-day?